lazerwalker/storyboard/README.md

 **As a warning, this is academic software that isn't particularly suited for production use by people who didn't build it**.
 I'd like to get this production-ready at some point, but can make no promises about a timeline.
 If you're looking for a narrative engine you can ship in your commercial game today, you may want to check out [Yarn Spinner](https://yarnspinner.dev) or [Ink](https://www.inklestudios.com/ink/), although neither quite has a general-purpose storylet system like Storyboard does/did.

-If you're interested in progress, you should check out https://twitch.tv/mlazerwalker, where I livestream dev work on this at least once a week.

 Storyboard consists of two parts: a domain-specific language for authors to write stories (that superficially looks a bit like [Ink](https://github.com/inkle/ink)) and a runtime narrative engine designed to be embedded within a larger game project.

 This repo specifically contains the runtime engine.
 A few other projects exist: